ashley-perkins/litlens/README.md

 🤝 Contributing

 We're excited to collaborate!
-Feel free to openissues, suggest features, or contribute PRs.
+Feel free to open issues, suggest features, or contribute PRs.

 This is an early MVP with more features on the way.